Maxenceee/webserv-42/README.md

 In this case you need to place your config file in `/etc/webserv` with the name `webserv.conf`.

-Log file will be `/var/log/webserv.log` and `/var/log/webserv.err`.
+On MacOSX log file will be `/var/log/webserv.log` and `/var/log/webserv.err`.

 # Basic concept